 The truth: there is a very poor understanding of accessibility needs not only in the home building and remodeling community but in our culture as a whole.

 Too often we see situations where a homeowner finds themselves in need of an accessible bathroom to accommodate a family member unexpectedly.
 They call a contractor, who builds them an ADA-compliant bathroom.

 However, this fails to account for the individual homeowner and their needs.
 If an ADA-compliant bar isn’t placed correctly for the individual based on their height and other considerations, it could cause strain and harm while using.
 While ADA guidelines and regulations are great, universal design and accessibility should not be a “one size fits all” approach.

 The best way to create a universal design home is to account for any and all accessibility concerns during the design phase and to consult with an expert throughout its construction.
 By doing both, your home is custom-tailored to your needs currently, and any needs that might pop up in the future.

 All of our home plans can be modified to incorporate any of the features mentioned, or better yet, drawn from scratch around your needs.
 Accessible Home Solutions is available to consult for any design to make sure you’re able to live in your home comfortably for as long as possible.

-Since Barden manufactures your home’s frame exactly according to your plan, there is nothing left to interpretation.
-All unique features you want are included.
+With our manufacturing division, North American Truss, fabricating your home’s frame exactly to your plan, there is nothing left to interpretation.
+All the unique features you want are included.
 You also choose the crews who build your home so you aren’t stuck with an unadaptable crew.
 For example, you can pick an electrician that understands your need for switches and outlets in special locations and can place them skillfully and without hassle.

 Since we bring the design team and build team together, all of your needs will be met with no delays or headaches.